A modular framework for generalized Hurwitz class numbers I: Introduction and statement of results

 Since harmonic Maass forms might be viewed as non-holomorphic preimages of modular forms under $\xi_{k}$, it is natural to ask for preimages of harmonic Maass forms under $\xi_k$, which often are called \emph{sesquiharmonic Maass forms}.
-A first example of a sesquiharmonic Maass form appeared in a paper by Duke, Imamo\={g}lu and T\'{o}th \cite{dit11annals}, which constructed such a preimage of $\Hc$.
-More recently, they also appear in Maass--Poincare series whose coefficients involve non-critical modular $L$-values \cite{brdira} and Shintani lifts of weight $0$ harmonic Maass forms \cite{alneschw21} of level greater than $4$.
-Iterating the search for preimages under $\xi_k$ leads to so-called \emph{polyharmonic Maass forms} studied in \cites{lagrho, anlagrho} for integral weights and in \cites{mat19, mat20, alansa} for half integral weights.
+A first example of a sesquiharmonic Maass form appeared in a paper by Duke, Imamo\={g}lu and T\'{o}th \cite{dit11annals}, who constructed such a preimage of $\Hc$.
+More recently, they also appeared in Maass--Poincar{\'e} series whose coefficients involve non-critical modular $L$-values \cite{brdira} and Shintani lifts of weight $0$ harmonic Maass forms \cite{alneschw21}.
+Iterating the search for preimages under $\xi_k$ leads to so-called \emph{polyharmonic Maass forms} studied in \cites{brika20, lagrho, anlagrho} for integral weights and in \cites{mat19, mat20, alansa} for half integral weights.

 Returning to Duke, Imamo\={g}lu and T\'{o}th's preimage of $\Hc$, we note that it is in fact the ``Eisenstein case'' of their more general construction of weight $\frac{1}{2}$ mock modular forms with Fourier coefficients given by traces of cycle integrals of the modular $j$-function.
-Their work inspired Rhoades' and Waldherr's \cite{rhowal} construction of a harmonic preimage of $\Theta^3$ under $\xi_k$ as well as Wagner's \cite{wag} harmonic preimages of the Cohen--Eisenstein series under $\xi_k$.
-Both papers were further generalized in \cite{bss}.
+Their work inspired Rhoades' and Waldherr's \cite{rhowal} construction of a harmonic preimage of $\theta^3$ under $\xi_k$ as well as Wagner's \cite{wag} harmonic preimages of the classical Cohen--Eisenstein series under $\xi_k$.
+Both papers were generalized in \cite{bss}.

-The body of this paper is devoted to the inspection of the higher level ``Eisenstein case'' of Duke, Imamo\={g}lu and T\'{o}th's sesquiharmonic form.
-To this end, we define
+The body of this paper is devoted to the inspection of the higher level ``Eisenstein case'' of Duke, Imamo\={g}lu and T\'{o}th's sesquiharmonic forms.
+To this end, we define ($\N = \{1,2,3,\ldots\}$)

+where $\cdot\vert_k\cdot$ denotes the Petersson slash operator, $\mathrm{pr}^+$ denotes the projection operator into Kohnen's plus space, and $\Gamma_0(4N)_{\infty}$ is the stabilizer of the cusp $i\infty$ (see Section \ref{sec:prelim} for explicit definitions).
+In Subsection \ref{subsec:Klostermanzetaresidues}, we show that the square-indexed Fourier coefficients of $\Fc_{k,4N}^+$ have poles at $s = \frac{3}{4}$ and compute their residues.
+By examining all Fourier coefficients of $\Fc_{k,4N}^+$, we establish that